Is the Canadian Real Estate Market a Bubble?

 With record-high debt and rising interest rates, Canada could be headed for a high financial stress event.

 In 2013, the Bank of Canada published a paper providing examples of financial stress events.
 Remember, these impacted financial markets and often resulted in recessions but did not necessarily result in a significant house price drop.
-The past high-financial-stress events listed by the Bank of Canada were:
+We have added the COVID-19 Pandemic to the list of stress events:

 Bank of Canada Vulnerability #2: Imbalances in the housing market

-Okay, the Bank of Canada’s biggest concern was Canadians taking out large mortgages to buy homes, so it’s no coincidence that their second most pressing concern is the housing market.
+The biggest concern was Canadians taking out large mortgages to buy homes, so it is no coincidence that their second most pressing concern is the housing market.

 “When house prices grow at a faster pace than can be explained by economic fundamentals, a price correction that leads to financial stress becomes more likely.
 This can be serious when buyers are highly indebted.